instana/nodejs/CONTRIBUTING.md

 Visit https://www.npmjs.com/package/@instana/${package-name}/access and set publishing access to "Require two-factor authentication or automation tokens".

-### Making A New Release
+### Publishing A New Release

-To make a release, you first need to ensure that the released version will either be a semver minor or patch release so that automatic updates are working for our users.
-Following that, the process is simple:
+To make a release, you first need to ensure that the released version will either be a semver _minor_ or _patch_ release, so that automatic updates are working for our users.
+Major releases require a different workflow, see [below](#publishing-a-pre-release).
+A major release would occur when the list of commits since the last release contains breaking changes, that is, commits with a commit comment with a footer starting with `"BREAKING CHANGE:"` (see https://www.conventionalcommits.org/en/v1.0.0/#specification for details).

+The process to publish a new minor or patch release (that is, new versions of all packages) is as follows:

 - Go to <https://github.com/instana/nodejs/actions/workflows/release.yaml>
 - click on the "Run workflow" dropdown